-The State Board of Education Massachusetts Department of Elementary and Secondary Education has adopted Regulations Ppertaining to Student Records.
+The Massachusetts Department of Elementary and Secondary Education have adopted regulations pertaining to Student Records.
 State laws mandate the development of the regulations, which have the force of law.
 The regulations apply to all public elementary and secondary schools.
 They are designed to insure parents' and students' rights of confidentiality, inspection, amendment and destruction of student records, and to assist school authorities in their responsibilities.

 The regulations apply to all information kept by a school committee on a student.
 The regulations divide the record into two sections, the transcript and the temporary record.
 The transcript includes only the minimum information necessary to reflect the student's educational progress.
 This information includes name, address, course titles, grades, credits and grade level completed.
-The transcript is kept by the school system for at least sixty years after the student's graduation, transfer, or withdrawal from the school system leaves the system.
+The transcript is kept by the school system for at least sixty years after the student's graduation, transfer, or withdrawal from the school system.

 The temporary record contains the majority of the information maintained by the school about the student.
 This may include such things as standardized test results, class rank, school sponsored extracurricular activities and evaluations and comments by teachers, counselors and other persons as well as other similar information.
-The temporary record is destroyed within seven (7) years after the student leaves-graduates, transfers, or withdraws from the school system.
+The temporary record is destroyed within seven (7) years after the student graduates, transfers, or withdraws from the school system.

-The following is a summary of the major parent and student rights regarding student records, as provided by the Regulations Pertaining to Student Records.
+The following is a summary of the major parent and student rights regarding student records.
 A complete copy of the Code of Massachusetts Regulations (603 CMR 23.00) is available in the library.